osegbotonie/enterprise-m365-administration-lab/docs/05-attribute-to-group-mapping.md

 ## Conclusion

-Attribute-to-group mapping provides the connection between employee information and the technical identity structure used by Microsoft 365.
+Attribute-to-group mapping provides the connection between employee information and the technical identity structure used by Microsoft 365 and Microsoft Entra ID.

 A well-designed model ensures that:

 * New employees can be grouped consistently.
-* Department changes can trigger membership changes.
+* Department changes can trigger appropriate membership changes.
 * Promotions can update role membership.
 * Location changes can update location membership.
-* Departures can trigger access restriction.
+* Departures can initiate access restriction and offboarding.
 * Access can be managed at scale.

 The final model is:

-> **HR Data → Identity Attributes → Group Membership → Access Assignment → Resource Access**
+> **HR / Employee Data → Identity Attributes → Group Membership → Access Assignment → Resource Access**

 This creates a structured foundation for automation while ensuring that access remains aligned with the employee's current business responsibilities.